 The disease changed my outlook on working collaboratively and upon terminating my second marriage in 2008 I set out on my own.
 I began making art again, on my own.
 In 2009, I remarried and moved to West Virginia, where I had the great good fortune of being able to dedicate myself to my painting and, after all these years, becoming the painter that I had been expected to be.

-My paintings have been a part of over 20 shows nationally, receiver two honorable mention awards, and are part of the corporate collections of The Children’s Hospital of Philadelphia, Moss Rehabilitation Hospital in Malvern, PA, and the Child Safe Center in Winchester, VA.
+My paintings have been a part of over 20 shows nationally, received a second place award and two honorable mention awards, and are part of the corporate collections of The Children’s Hospital of Philadelphia, Moss Rehabilitation Hospital in Malvern, PA, and the Child Safe Center in Winchester, VA.